polklabs/eslint-plugin-assorted-rules/docs/rules/if-else.md

 # Enforce every `if` has an `else` (`if-else`)

-This rule makes sure that every if statement ends with an else statement. `else if` does not count as an else statement.
+This rule makes sure that every if statement ends with an else statement. `else if (/*test*/) {}` does not count as an else statement.

 ```typescript
 // valid